-If someone comes into your forum and attacks other users, makes racial comments, or otherwise disrupts the flow of giving and take, then they can do damage to your site and reputation.
+If someone comes into your forum and attacks other users, makes racial comments, or otherwise disrupts the flow of giving and take, they can damage your site and reputation.

-Speaking of banning abusive members, don’t be afraid to ban troublemakers from your forum, both via their registered account and IP.
-It is highly improbable that the troublemakers aren’t likely to convert into a good contributor anyway.
+Speaking of banning abusive members, don’t be afraid to ban troublemakers from your forum via their registered account and IP.
+It is highly improbable that the troublemakers aren’t likely to convert into good contributors.

 6. Tips from forum admins